babashka/cli/README.md

 Note that any library can add support for babashka CLI without depending on babashka CLI.

-An example specializes `babashka.cli` usage to a function:
+An example that specializes `babashka.cli` usage to a function:

 ``` clojure
 :exec {:deps {org.babashka/cli {:git/url "https://github.com/babashka/cli"